 - You may visit the BACB website for eligibility and exam information.

-Is the ABS program accredited through the Association of Behavior Analysis International (ABAI)?
+Is the ABS program accredited through the Association for Behavior Analysis International (ABAI)?

 Can people work/do research with faculty other than their advisor?